-The Guideline on Electricity Balancing (GLEB), approved by the Electricity Cross-Border Committee on March 16th 2017, defines tasks and a timeline for the implementation of an European platform for the exchange of balancing energy from frequency restoration reserves with manual activation (mFRR).
+The Electricity Balancing guideline (hereinafter the ‘EB Regulation‘), approved by the Electricity Cross-Border Committee on 16 March 2017, defines tasks and a timeline for the implementation of a European platform for the exchange of balancing energy from frequency restoration reserves with manual activation (mFRR).

-The GLEB defines framework for common European technical, operational and market rules for a cross border balancing market.
+The EB Regulation defines the framework for common European technical, operational and market rules for a cross border balancing market.
 This market serves the purpose to secure economically efficient purchase and in time activation of regulation energy by simultaneously ensuring the financial neutrality of the TSOs.
-Important means to achieve these goals are the harmonization of the balancing energy products and a close cooperation of the TSOs on regional and European level.
+Important means to achieve these goals are the harmonization of the balancing energy products and close cooperation of the TSOs on regional and European level.

 The MARI stakeholder workshop was held on 4 September 2017 at the ENTSO-E premises.

 Workshop on balancing on 20 and 21 June 2018 at ENTSO-E premise

 Workshop on All TSO proposals on activation purposes and pricing on 16 October 2018 at ENTSO-E premises